-Roystone Apartments, developed by Vibrant Cities, is an eight-story mixed-use apartment building in the rapidly developing Uptown neighborhood of Seattle’s lower Queen Anne, which will include roof decks and ample amenities to support the added residents to the local community.
+Roystone Apartments, developed by Vibrant Cities, is an eight-story mixed-use apartment building in the rapidly developing Uptown neighborhood of Seattle’s lower Queen Anne.
+The building will include roof decks and ample amenities for residents to enjoy.

-“Many dense urban locations struggle with the dirty legacy left behind by the corner gas station,” explains Principal Robin Murphy of the project’s architecture firm Jackson Main Architects.
+“Many dense urban locations struggle with the dirty legacy left behind by the corner gas station,” explains Principal Robin Murphy, Jackson Main Architects, the firm responsible for the project design.
 “Failed antiquated underground storage tanks (UST), some originally buried as far back as the 1920s and 30s, leak diesel and gasoline into adjacent soils causing an underground plume of contaminated soil and groundwater.
 With rising demand for more urban residential development, effective contaminant mitigation methods must be employed to repurpose these properties.”

 Considering that the site also experiences shallow groundwater, the BEE Consulting project design team was tasked with the selection of an appropriate waterproofing and contaminant vapor intrusion system.